Cleg83/Resurrect-The-Bedlam-Six-/README.md

 Google Fonts was used to import the chosen fonts for use in the site.

 * For the site heading and throughout most of the site I have used the Google Font [Bitter](https://fonts.google.com/specimen/Bitter?query=bitter).
 Bitter has that classic, old-timey look that fits perfectly with the bands aesthetic.
-THe header and heading text both use Bitter.
+The header and heading text both use Bitter.

 ![Bitter font example](documents/readme-images/google-fonts-bitter-example.png)